Asian Institute Of Management Admission Hints

 DISCLAIMER: Do not take everything for granted !

 The University of the Philippines (UP; Filipino: Unibersidad ng Pilipinas or Pamantasan ng Pilipinas) is a state public university system in the Philippines.
 It is the country's national university, as mandated by Republic Act No. 9500 (UP Charter of 2008), which grants it institutional autonomy.
 The University of the Philippines was established by the American colonial government on June 18, 1908, through the enactment of Act No. 1870 by the 1st Philippine Legislature.
 It was envisioned as the country's premier institution of higher learning, with a mandate to provide "advanced instruction in literature, philosophy, the sciences, and the arts and to give professional and technical training," regardless of "age, sex, nationality, religious belief, or political affiliation."
-The university's founding academic units were established primarily in Manila and Los Baños, Laguna.
-UP later expanded to Quezon City in 1949, where UP Diliman became the nucleus of the entire university system.
-Today, the university consists of eight autonomous constituent universities (CUs) and one autonomous college: UP Diliman, which hosts the system's central administration; UP Los Baños; UP Manila; UP Visayas; UP Open University; UP Mindanao; UP Baguio; UP Cebu; and UP Tacloban, which are distributed across 17 campuses nationwide.
+The university’s earliest academic units were established primarily in Manila, which served as its main campus, and in Los Baños as its agricultural campus.
+In 1949, the university expanded to Quezon City, where UP Diliman was established as the system's administrative seat.
+In 1972, the institution was formally reorganized into a system through Presidential Decree No. 58, transitioning it from a single university into a multi-campus network of autonomous constituent universities.
+UP Los Baños was the first to be granted autonomy.
+The Health Sciences Center followed in 1977 to lead health sciences education, later becoming UP Manila.
+In 1979, UP Visayas was established to specialize in fisheries and marine sciences.
+Subsequent constituent universities were established to expand the university's presence and provide specialized academic leadership across different regions of the Philippines.
+Today, the university consists of eight autonomous constituent universities (CUs) and one autonomous college: UP Diliman; UP Los Baños; UP Manila; UP Visayas; UP Open University; UP Mindanao; UP Baguio; UP Cebu; and UP Tacloban, which are distributed across 17 campuses nationwide.
+The system-wide administration is headquartered at UP Diliman.
+While individual campuses initially developed with academic specializations and roles, many expanded over time into more comprehensive, multidisciplinary universities.

 Article title : University of the Philippines